DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 When the players pass through Death House’s threshold, any Barovian relics they carry cease to be active.
 (For example, the *sunrise medallion* ceases to glow.)

-The main hall is largely as described in <span class="citation">Main Hall (p.
+The main hall is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#2MainHall">Main Hall</a> (p.
 212)</span> but now contains a grandfather clock, which is placed in the circular space at the base of the stairs.

-Instead of a longsword, the portrait of the Durst family from <span class="citation">Upper Hall (p.
+Instead of a longsword, the portrait of the Durst family from <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#6UpperHall">Upper Hall</a> (p.
 213)</span> now hangs above the fireplace.
 In the portrait, Thorn is holding a smiling doll wearing a yellow lace dress.
 A plaque beneath the portrait reads: *Mr. Gustav and Mrs. Elisabeth Durst, with their two children, Rosavalda and Thornboldt.*<sup><a href="https://www.reddit.com/r/CurseofStrahd/comments/8sfpkn/fleshing_out_curse_of_strahd_part_2_entering/">1</a></sup>

 ![[The Durst Family.png]]
 <span class="credit">"The Durst Family" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>